Azure-Samples/communication-services-authentication-hero-nodejs/docs/design-guides/Secured-Web-API-Design.md

 > The OAuth 2.0 On-Behalf-Of flow (OBO) serves the use case where an application invokes a service/web API, which in turn needs to call another service/web API.
 The idea is to propagate the delegated user identity and permissions through the request chain.
 For the middle-tier service to make authenticated requests to the downstream service, it needs to secure an access token from the Microsoft identity platform, on behalf of the user.
 Know more, please visit [Microsoft identity platform and OAuth 2.0 On-Behalf-Of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow)

+:information_source: It is worth mentioning that the On-Behalf-Of Flow (OBO Flow) is already integrated into this ACS Authentication Server sample.
+Users only to need to follow our documentations in **contribution guides** folder to make it work.

 The steps that follow constitute the OBO flow and are explained with the help of the following diagram.

 ![OBO Sequence](../images/ACS-Authentication-Server-Sample_OBO-Sequence.png)